MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-28-Department-Justice/subchapter-B-Competition-Acquisition-Planning/part-2808-Required-Sources-Supplies-Services/subpart-2808.8-Acquisition-Printing-Related-Supplies/section-2808.802.md

 ##### 2808.802 Policy. #####

-The Director, Facilities and Administrative Services Staff, has been designated to serve as the central printing authority for the Department.
+The Director, Facilities and Administrative Services Staff (FASS), JMD, has been designated to serve as the central printing authority for the DOJ, for purposes of FAR 8.802(b).

-[63 FR 16125, Apr.
-2, 1998]